-Welcome to another edition of “Stuff I Actually Eat All The Time”!
-This recipe/dish takes direct inspiration from pudla, a savoury chickpea pancake that is often cooked in Gujarati and Marwari homes.
+This recipe/dish takes direct inspiration from pudla, savoury chickpea flour pancakes that are often cooked in Gujarati and Marwari homes.
 We load the batter up with lots of herbs–to the point where the pancake is tie-dye green and yellow.
 This is in line with traditional recipes.
 In addition to the herbs, we go in with some spices and a good pinch of salt.

 These vegan pancakes are typically served with chutney and pickles.
 It should be noted that my lemony tahini accompaniment is not traditional at all (as far as I know).
 So it is definitely not representative of how pudla is traditionally enjoyed.
 This is just the inspiration path that I took once I made the pancake itself.
 You can learn a bit more about pudla here.

 I’d 100% encourage you to try this recipe if you’re seeking some simplicity and ease!
 These simple chickpea flour pancakes are super quick, so flavourful, quite hearty and filling, and endlessly customizable with herbs/spices and various accompaniments.

 It’s a great dinner move for cleaning out the fridge.
 I also love making a bunch of these for a brunch and serving them with a couple sauces, salad, and a mix of roasted and pickled vegetables.
 I went full-on spring with my vegetables in preparation for the warmer days ahead here.